jdtonkin/jdtonkin.github.io/index.md

 <!-- TEMPLATE:  <span style="color:#999">DATE</span> » **TITLE**-->

+<span style="color:#999">4 Oct 2018</span> » **Awarded a Rutherford Discovery Fellowship.** I am delighted and honoured to receive a Rutherford Discovery Fellowship from the Royal Society of New Zealand Te Apārangi.
+The title of my 5-year programme is "Rethinking ecological networks in changing environments".
+The fellowship will allow me to build my research programme here in New Zealand after several years overseas, and provide the time to tackle major environmental challenges in a way that is not necessarily possible over shorter timescales.
+News releases [here](https://royalsociety.org.nz/news/2018-rutherford-discovery-fellowships-to-accelerate-research-careers-announced/) and [here](https://www.canterbury.ac.nz/news/2018/uc-ecologist-awarded-800000-to-tackle-major-environmental-challenges.html).

+<span style="color:#999">20 Sept 2018</span> » **New paper in Biological Reviews.** We just published a paper in Biological Reviews on "Reintroduction of freshwater macroinvertebrates: challenges and opportunities".
+This was a fund paper to be a part of.
+Thanks Jonas for leading!
+Find the paper over on my publications page or [here](http://doi.org/10.1111/brv.12458).

 <span style="color:#999">3 Sept 2018</span> » **Started new position in NZ.** I'm delighted to share that I have just started a new postdoc position at the [University of Canterbury](https://www.canterbury.ac.nz/) in New Zealand.
 Six exciting years overseas (China-Germany-USA) has come to an end.
 I'm delighted to be working with [Prof. Jason Tylianakis](https://www.tylianakislab.org/) and Prof. Ian Dickie on above- and below-ground ecological networks.

 <span style="color:#999">16 July 2018</span> » **New paper in Limnologica.** We've just had a paper accepted in [Limnologica](https://doi.org/10.1016/j.limno.2018.06.003) on: Dispersal capacity and broad-scale landscape structure shape benthic invertebrate communities along stream networks.
 Thanks to Fengqing for leading this!